scalar-labs/scalar-terraform/docs/postmortems/2021-05-18_ScalarDLNodeAccidentalDeletion.md

 ## Trigger

-Scalardl node replacement failed while trying to replace the node with current [Troubleshooting Guide](../TroubleshootingGuide.md).
+Scalardl node replacement failed while trying to replace the node with the current [Troubleshooting Guide](../TroubleshootingGuide.md).

-Following are procedures to resolve the issue:
+Following are the procedures used:

 1. On the Azure portal, manually delete the orphaned osdisk `osdisk-scalar-blue-1`.